MikeWangHL/week2-data-AI-ML-mikewang/README.md

 ## Project Objective

-The goal of this project was to build a machine learning model capable of predicting passenger survival on the Titanic using demographic and travel-related information.
+The objective of this project was to develop a machine learning model capable of predicting whether a passenger survived the Titanic disaster using demographic and travel-related information.

-The project demonstrates the fundamental stages of a machine learning workflow, including data exploration, cleaning, model training, evaluation, and interpretation.
+The project was completed as part of the Week 2 AI & ML Mentorship assignment and demonstrates the core stages of a machine learning workflow, including data exploration, data cleaning, feature preparation, model training, model evaluation, and interpretation of results.

 ## What the Project Does